robyBorelli/lasco/README.md

 Usage: lasco [options]

 Available options:
   -i,--input IFILE              Specifies the input file containing the learning task
                                 to solve.
   -o,--output OFILE             Specifies the output file which will contain the
                                 output encoding.
   -e,--encoder ENCODER          Specifies the encoding type:
                                   - 'exponential'
                                   - 'disjunctive' (default)
   --solve SOLVER                Solves the encoding using:
                                   - 'clingo'
                                   - 'dlv'
   --solve-mode MODE             Solving mode:
                                   - 'first', 'all', or 'optimum'
                                   - an integer (e.g. 3) for number of solutions
+  -t, --parallel-mode THREADS   Specifies the number of threads to use with the SOLVER.
-  -v,--verbose             Prints intermediate steps and debug information.
+                                Works only with 'clingo' SOLVER.  (default: 1) -v,--verbose                  Prints intermediate steps and debug information.
   --enable-comments             Enables comments in the generated encoding.
   --show-hypos [i1,i2,...]
 Prints hypotheses of specified indexes and exits.
+  --version                     Prints program version.
   -h,--help                     Show this help text.
 ```

 ### Examples